About Taisia

 Everyone deserves to be happy!

-Through my travels and experience being an expat, I have seen many views on mental health.
-The message I want to get out there to anyone reading is that seeking help is brave.
-There exists such a widespread negative stigma when it comes to therapy, but I believe that reaching out to a professional for help is one of the most courageous things you can do for yourself to start improving your life.
+Through my travels and experience as an expat, I have seen how perceptions of mental health differ across societies.
+One message I want to share with everyone is that seeking help is an act of courage.
+Despite the stigma that still surrounds therapy, reaching out to a professional is one of the bravest steps you can take toward improving your life.